kes2401/online-cookbook/README.md

 GitHub was used for version control throught the development of the application and to host the code by pushing all code to the repo on GitHub.

-This project was then deployed to Heroku to host the live application.
+This project was then deployed to Heroku to host the live application, following the steps below:

-...*deployment steps*
+1. Log in to [Heroku](https://www.heroku.com/) and create a new app called 'the-open-cookbook'
+2. Log in to Heroku in the CLI
+3. Add the remote Heroku repo
+4. Create the requirements.txt file by running `pip3 freeze --local > requirements.txt` in the CLI
+5. Create a Procfile by running `echo web: python run.py > Procfile` in the CLI
+6. Start a web process on Heroku by running `heroku ps:scale web=1` in the CLI
+7. Set environment variables in Heroku for IP, PORT and MONGO_URI
+8. Restart all dynos on Heroku

-The live project can be viewed [here](https://www.heroku.com/).
+The live project can be viewed [here](http://the-open-cookbook.herokuapp.com/).

 ## Credits